patricklafrance/wmfnext-shell/README.md

 );
 ```

-👉 And configure Webpack to use [ModuleFederationPlugin](https://webpack.js.org/plugins/module-federation-plugin).
+👉 And configure Webpack to use the [ModuleFederationPlugin](https://webpack.js.org/plugins/module-federation-plugin).

 ```js
 // remote-1 - webpack.dev.js